Using Microsoft 365, you can send an attachment from either your local computer or from OneDrive.

-The Office 365 server has the maximum send and receive message size (and optional attachment) set at 150 MB.
+The Microsoft 365 server has the maximum send and receive message size (and optional attachment) set at 150 MB.

-Keep in mind that someone's mailbox on the Office 365 server will be prohibited from receiving messages if they exceed the maximum quota limit.
+Keep in mind that someone's mailbox on the Microsoft 365 server will be prohibited from receiving messages if they exceed the maximum quota limit.
 Also, when you attach a file to a message, the file size of the attachment increases (it can increase as much as 30% in size).